 As you’re sitting in the helicopter thinking about your miraculous escape, you realise that something doesn’t feel right.
 This escape was too easy.
 Then you see it.
 Strapped onto the helicopter is another bomb!

 Once again the rules are the same.
-You have to keep the helicopter moving at the same speed and you can move north/south and east/west.
+You have to keep the helicopter moving at the same speed and you can move north/south and east/west just like the car.
 But this time you can also move up and down.
 This makes three dimensions.
 These three dimensions are sometimes referred to together as ‘space’.

 The helicopter speeds away, still travelling at 50 mph, but going north at 25 mph and upwards at 25 mph.